HarvestMondello/Colorado-climbing-route-analysis/README.md

 ## Conclusion

-**The problem**: Climbing decisions—and planning by climbers and land managers—benefit from objective measures of quality, seasonality, engagement, and trend.
+**The problem**: Climbing decisions—and planning by climbers and land managers—benefit from objective measures of quality, seasonality, engagement and trend.

 **How it was solved**: A reproducible pipeline + SQL/Python analysis to rank cultural impact, profile seasonality, surface hidden gems, and forecast demand.